Upcoming Guest Speakers

 How can I help?

-For current students: We are looking for project designers and planners for the upcoming quarters.
-The mentorship opportunity is a chance to teach, motivate and inspire first-year students and improve the retention rate of female engineers.
+For current students: The mentorship opportunity is a chance to teach, motivate and inspire first-year students and improve the retention rate of female engineers.
 You will be a pivotal part of this experience by designing engineering challenges and providing feedback on the student’s work.

 For Industry Professionals and Researchers: We are always open to having guest speakers at our community meetings.
 Please contact us at our email for more information.